 - up to six (6) months of county jail time, and/or

 In addition, a conviction for Health and Safety Code 11364 HS–or for that matter, even an arrest for this section–could lead to professional repercussions for those who hold professional licenses.
 For example, teachers who are accused of violating this law may be placed on an immediate leave of absence pending the resolution of the charge(s).

 Note that the L.A.
 County D.A.’s office generally does not prosecute HS 11364 cases.16

-Some people convicted of California’s possession of drug paraphernalia law will be eligible for alternative sentencing known as drug diversion.
+Some people convicted of California’s possession of drug paraphernalia law will be eligible for alternative sentencing known as a drug diversion program.

 Drug rehabilitation is offered in lieu of jail to those who have committed non-violent, drug possession and drug use offenses, including HS 11364.
 This type of alternative sentence is available under California Proposition 36 and under Penal Code 1000 PC California’s drug diversion or “deferred entry of judgment” program.17

 When you participate in drug diversion, you enter a guilty plea or a nolo contendere plea (more commonly referred to as “no contest”) to the drug paraphernalia possession charges.

 As a condition of your probation, the judge orders you to complete drug rehabilitation.
 You will likely be subject to drug testing as a condition of your probation as well.

 If you complete your probation and drug treatment successfully, the judge dismisses your drug paraphernalia possession charge.
 If you do not, the judge has the discretion to order you to serve a jail sentence.18

 HOWEVER, if you are simultaneously convicted of California Health and Safety Code 11364 HS and